A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: Discussion

 \section{Discussion}

-The \pkg{fastcmprsk} package provides a set of scalable tools for the analysis of large-scale competing risks data by developing an approach to linearize the computational complexity required to estimate the parameters of the Fine-Gray proportional subdistribution hazards model.
-The package implements both penalized and unpenalized Fine-Gray regression.
-We can conveniently extend our forward-backward algorithm to other applications such as stratified and clustered Fine-Gray regression.
-Calculating standard errors for both the parameter estimates and the CIF involves bootstrapping.
-We may further speed up standard error estimation through parallelization using, for example, the \pkg{doParallel} \citep{doParallel} package.
+The \CRANpkg{fastcmprsk} package provides a set of scalable tools for the analysis of large-scale competing risks data by developing an approach to linearize the computational complexity required to estimate the parameters of the Fine-Gray proportional subdistribution hazards model.
+Multicore use is also implemented to further speed up methods that require bootstrapping and resampling.
+Our simulation results show that our implementation results in a up to 7200-fold decrease in runtime for large sample size data. { We also note that in a real-world application, \cite{kawaguchi2019scalable} record a drastic decrease in runtime ($\approx$ 24 hours vs. $\approx$ 30 seconds) when comparing the proposed implementation of LASSO, SCAD, and MCP to the methods available in \CRANpkg{crrp} on a subset of the United States Renal Data Systems (USRDS) where $n =125, 000$.} The package implements both penalized and unpenalized Fine-Gray regression and we can conveniently extend our forward-backward algorithm to other applications such as stratified and clustered Fine-Gray regression.

 Lastly, our current implementation assumes that covariates are densely observed across subjects.
 This is problematic in the sparse high-dimensional massive sample size (sHDMSS) domain \citep{mittal2013high} where the number of subjects and sparsely-represented covariates easily exceed tens of thousands.
-These sort of data are typical in large comparative effectiveness and drug safety studies using massive administrative claims and electronic health record (EHR) databases and typically contain millions to hundreds of millions of patient records with tens of thousands patient attributes, which such settings are particularly useful for drug safety studies of a rare event such as unexpected adverse events \citep{schuemie2018improving} to protect public health.
+These sort of data are typical in large comparative effectiveness and drug safety studies using massive administrative claims and EHR databases and typically contain millions to hundreds of millions of patient records with tens of thousands patient attributes, which such settings are particularly useful for drug safety studies of a rare event such as unexpected adverse events \citep{schuemie2018improving} to protect public health.
 We are currently extending our algorithm to this domain in a sequel paper.